loadero/loadero-python/README.md

 When performing a read all operation that will return many resources it is good practice to limit the amount of resources returned and perform multiple smaller reads.
-This can be acchived by limiting an offsetting the number of resources returned.
+This can be achieved by limiting and offsetting the number of resources returned.

 ```py